Ma-benjiang/Benchat/README.md

-# Claude Clone
+# Benchat

-A beautiful, feature-rich AI assistant web application inspired by Claude.
+A beautiful, feature-rich AI assistant web application inspired by Juchats.
 This project is built with a modern tech stack including Next.js, Tailwind CSS, Shadcn UI, Supabase, and designed for deployment on Vercel.

 ## Features